 How are Dermal Filler Injections Performed?

 The first step is to schedule a free consultation with our professional medical injectionist, Dr Richard Yang.
 He is a GP with more than 15 years’ experience administering injectable fillers.
 He’ll discuss your health and medical history with you, ask about your goals, assess the areas you want to have treated, and will answer any questions you have.

 We’ll apply a numbing gel to the areas to be treated, to help minimize discomfort.
 Once this has taken effect, the treatment will begin.
 The filler is injected through a fine needle into the outer layer of your skin.
 At regular intervals, your injectionist will massage the treatment area until the desired effect is achieved.
 Your dermal filler treatment should take less than 30 minutes.

-The newly injected hyaluronic acid will begin to bind water molecules to increase volume below the skin.
+The newly injected HA will begin to bind water molecules to increase volume below the skin.
 You may have a tiny bit of bleeding, and you’ll see some redness in the area, which will go away within the hour.
 You’ll also see some swelling, but majority of it will be gone within three days.

 You’ll be able to return to your daily routine right away, and our injectionist will call you within a week to make sure you’re not experiencing any negative effects.

 A lot of our clients come to us because they’ve had dermal filler procedures done elsewhere that ended with poor results.
 It could be that too much volume was added, or the injections sites are lumpy.

 If your treatment was done with a temporary, HA-based filler, we can help!
 By injecting a substance called hyaluronidase, fillers made from HA can be dissolved, thereby reducing volume and smoothing out the treatment sites.
 Hyaluronidase is a natural enzyme that breaks down HA fillers.